 The Committee added retirement vesting provisions to all NEOs with equity awards granted in 2023 (some of Mr. Hicks's equity awards previously included retirement vesting provisions).
 For the 2023 grants, "Retirement" refers to an NEO's voluntary termination of continuous service after the NEO has: (i) attained age 55; (ii) completed at least five years of continuous service; and (iii) the NEO's full years of age and full years of continuous service totals at least 70.
 As used in Mr. Hicks's 2022 awards, "Retirement" refers to Mr. Hicks's voluntary termination of continuous service after he has: (i) attained age 65; and (ii) completed at least five years of continuous service.
 The only NEO who was "Retirement" eligible in 2023 was Mr. Hicks.
-In the event of an NEO's Retirement; the 2023 equity awards provide that: (i) any unvested Options and time-based RSUs will remain outstanding and eligible to vest on each applicable vesting date as if the NEO had remained in continuous service to the Company; and (ii) a pro-rata portion of any unvested performance-based RSUs (based on months worked through the Retirement date) will remain outstanding and eligible to become earned and vest based on actual performance as if the NEO had remained in continuous service.
+In the event of an NEO's Retirement; the 2023 equity awards provide that: (i) any unvested Options and time-based RSUs will remain outstanding and eligible to vest on each applicable vesting date as if the NEO had remained in continuous service.
+For Mr. Hicks's 2022 equity awards, in the event of his Retirement date) will remain outstanding and eligible to become earned and vest based on actual performance as if the NEO had remained in continuous service.
 For Mr. Hicks's 2022 equity awards, in the event of his Retirement: (i) any unvested Options and time-based RSUs remain outstanding and eligible to vest as described with respect to the 2023 equity awards above; and (ii) only "Earned RSUs" (i.e., performance-based RSUs that have met applicable performance targets under the terms of the grant) will remain outstanding and eligible to vest as if Mr. Hicks had remained in continuous service.